Ocean sunfish: Genome

 In 2016, researchers from China National Genebank and A*STAR Singapore, including Nobel laureate Sydney Brenner, sequenced the genome of the ocean sunfish and discovered several genes which might explain its fast growth rate and large body size.
 As member of the order Tetraodontiformes, like fugu, the sunfish has quite a compact genome, at 730 Mb in size.
 Analysis from this data suggests that sunfish and pufferfishes diverged approximately 68 million years ago, which corroborates the results of other recent studies based on smaller datasets.

+Conservation

+The ocean sunfish is listed as vulnerable by the IUCN, with its population decreasing.
+Its main threat is the use of drift gillnets.